enguerrand/magnipy/README.md

 In order to change the defaults, copy the file config.json from this git repository to $HOME/.magnipy/ (create the directory if needed or let magnipy create it by running it at least once.)

 Then change the content as needed.
-The parameter names in the json file are reasonably self explanatory.
+Most of he parameter names in the json file are reasonably self explanatory.
 You may have to check your camera to identify appropriate values.

+One parameter that does deserve explanation is the parameter *smooth_scroll_step_count*: This value determines how smoothly the image is panned as a result of pressing a cursor key.
+Higher values lead to smoother (and slower) scrolling.
+Set the value to 1 to deactivate smooth scrolling completely.

 After running magnipy at least once, a file named runtime.json will also be created in $HOME/magnipy.